onflow/flow/flips/20201310-storage-fees.md

 Create account transactions should be affected more, because of the extra call to **StorageFeesContract**.

 There shouldn't be any major memory usage change, since only two fields (16 bytes + 2 key sizes) are being added to each account.

-TODO: whats the current size of an empty account?
-It is possible that current execution state size might grow a lot
+The current minimum size two orders of magnitudes larger (flow token receiver, flow token vault, private keys)

 ### Dependencies